 Do you work in an office?
 If you’re like millions of Americans, you probably do.
-And while some critics will downplay the risk factors of working in an office, don’t kid yourself, there are many.
+And while some critics will downplay the risk factors of working in an on a computer daily, don’t kid yourself, there are many.
 We already know sitting for long periods can cause a variety of health issues, including poor blood circulation, stress, and other heart conditions.
-But have you ever thought about how to protect and improve your vision at work??
+But have you ever thought about how to protect and improve your vision at work?

 Our eyes do more than just let us see.
 They are arguably the most important sense we have, and they directly impact our quality of life.
 Working in an office can put a lot of strain on your eyes — from staring at a computer all day to poor office lighting.

-Don’t let your eyes suffer.
+Don’t let your eye site suffer.
 Here are five easy tips for better office vision.

 Staring at a monitor will strain your eyes throughout the day.
 There are a few simple changes you can make that will allow you to have better office vision.
 A few of them include: